 This course develops the four communications skills of reading, writing, speaking, and listening in depth.
 Vocabulary, speaking fluency, writing proficiency, and Spanish culture will be emphasized.
-The focus of this course is language acquisition at the novice-high to intermediate-low proficiency levels and preparation for the depth and complexity of Spanish International Baccalaureate courses.
+The focus of this course is language acquisition at the novice-high to intermediate-low proficiency levelseausiteparation for the depth and complexity of Spanish International Baccalaureate courses.